22 Super Fun Games to Play on Easter

-Easter is a time to come together to celebrate family, friendship, and faith.
-And no matter what the Easter bunny brings, you can always treasure the memories you and your loved ones make on this special holiday.
-From gathering around the table to catch up with everyone to discovering who in the family is best at Easter-egg art, there are so many opportunities to cherish the day.
+Easter is a time when we come together to celebrate family, friendship, and faith.
+And no matter what the Easter Bunny brings, you can always treasure the memories you and your loved ones make on this special holiday.
+From gathering around the table to catch up with everyone to discovering who in the family is best at Easter egg art, there are so many opportunities to cherish the day.

 This year, make Easter Sunday extra special by taking part in a few festive Easter games that go beyond the traditional Easter egg hunt.
-Some of these Easter games take a few hours to set up while others you can play on a whim.
+Some of these Easter games take a few hours to set up, while others you can play on a whim.
 The best part?
 Anyone from toddlers to grandparents can join in the fun.
-And for more festive fun, try telling these hilarious Easter jokes.

 The Easter Egg Toss Game